-A warm, cosy Christmas, the room illuminated by firelight and candle-glow
+A warm, cosy Christmas, the room illuminated by firelight and candle-glow chasing Mary!

-As the lights cross fade, there is a contrasting, uplifting swirl of music, and a tumble of rowdy, happy Children in bright party clothes bounce across the stage to the music of I Like Life.
-They are playing Blind man 's Buff, laughing, giggling and screaming with delight.
-The Adults follow, among them Scrooge's nephew, Harry, and his pretty wife, Helen.
-Blindfolded is Harry s best friend, Tapper As he gropes and stumbles about, he always seems to seek out the same attractive and buxom lady, named Mary chasing Mary!
+Children and adults run on playing Blind man's Buff, laughing, giggling and screaming with delight.
+Blindfolded is Harry s best friend, Topper as he gropes and stumbles about, he always seems to seek out the same attractive and buxom lady, named Mary